Managing Content Files

 Next Steps

-Need to configure content monitoring?
+Need to set up new monitoring?

 Configure Content Files - Set up pattern matching and file filters